 TEAM CHEVY ADVANCE

-· Other activities at the Team Chevy Racing Display include a variety of interactive games for adults and kids
+.
+Activities at the Chevy Racing Display includes a variety of interactive activities for adults and kids including pit box games

 TEAM CHEVY IN NASCAR SPRINT CUP SERIES (NSCS) COMPETITION:

 .
 Chevrolet has won 34 NASCAR Sprint Cup Series (NSCS) Manufacturers’ Championships